komar007/dot-nvim/README.md

 Then, run `nvim` and inside of neovim, `:ReloadAlt` (provided by wrapper).
 This reloads neovim to an alternative configuration which uses the package (neovim + dependencies like LSP servers) and the configuration from the flake (cloned to `~/repos/neovim-config`).
-You can continue using `:ReloadAlt` as you work on the configuration. `:Reload` takes you back to the flake-locked configuration and package.
+You can then use `:Reload` as you work on the configuration. `:ReloadNorm` takes you back to the flake-locked configuration and package.

 When you finally fork this repository on github, you can maintain a stable version of your configuration in the fork.
-After you introduce a change, switch to it and test “in production” in one of you open sessions with `:ReloadAlt` and go back with `:Reload`.
+After you introduce a change, switch to it and test “in production” in one of you open sessions with `:ReloadAlt` and go back with `:ReloadNorm`.
 When the change is stable, push to gerrit, update your home-manager’s flake input `komar-nvim` and run `home-manager switch`.

 ### If you are not using Nix (and don’t want to (…but you should, really))